JLeung46/Digital-Ad-Optimization/README.md

 * Extract the downloaded file into `data` directory.
 * Extract the database.sqlite file.

-The sample data used for the exploratory analysis can be obtained [here](https://drive.google.com/open?id=1dLldcIZg0eNTTiVIi0p-ENCHuH0RinMG).
+The sample data used for the exploratory analysis can be obtained [here](https://drive.google.com/open?id=1dLldcIZg0eNTTiVIi0p-ENCHuH0RinMG) which should be extracted to the `data` directory.

 ### Running